abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/github/background.md

 layout: "learningpathall"
 ---

-## What is the C4A Machine Series (Google Cloud Axion Arm)?

-The C4A series is Google Cloud's latest general-purpose VM family powered by Axion, a custom Arm Neoverse V2 CPU.
-It offers high performance, energy efficiency, and up to 100 Gbps networking—ideal for compute-heavy workloads like CI/CD, web servers, and ML inference.

-The Google Axion VM instances are of below serie:

-* The general-purpose `C4A` virtual machine series.
+## Google Axion C4A series

+The Google Axion C4A series is a family of Arm-based virtual machines built on Google’s custom Axion CPU, which is based on Arm Neoverse-V2 cores.
+Designed for high-performance and energy-efficient computing, these virtual machines offer strong performance ideal for modern cloud workloads such as CI/CD pipelines, microservices, media processing, and general-purpose applications.

+The C4A series provides a cost-effective alternative to x86 virtual machine while leveraging the scalability and performance benefits of the Arm architecture in Google Cloud.

-To learn more about Google Axion, refer to the blog ["Introducing Google Axion Processors, our new Arm-based CPUs"](https://cloud.google.com/blog/products/compute/introducing-googles-new-arm-based-cpu).
+To learn more about Google Axion, refer to the blog [Introducing Google Axion Processors, our new Arm-based CPUs](https://cloud.google.com/blog/products/compute/introducing-googles-new-arm-based-cpu).

 ## GitHub Actions and CI/CD

-GitHub Actions is a CI/CD platform that helps automate code build, test, and deployment workflows directly from a GitHub repository.
-It triggers workflows on events like push or pull requests, improving development speed and consistency.
+GitHub Actions is a powerful CI/CD (Continuous Integration and Continuous Delivery) platform built into GitHub.
+It allows developers to automate tasks such as building, testing, and deploying code in response to events like code pushes, pull requests, or scheduled jobs—directly from their GitHub repositories.
+This helps improve development speed, reliability, and collaboration.

-A key feature is [self-hosted runners](https://docs.github.com/en/actions/concepts/runners/about-self-hosted-runners), which let teams run workflows on their own machines—including Arm64-based systems—for better hardware control and architecture-specific builds.
-This is useful for optimizing performance and ensuring compatibility on Arm64 environments.
-Self-hosted runners also allow private network use and faster execution by leveraging custom or high-performance hardware.
+A key feature of GitHub Actions is [self-hosted runners](https://docs.github.com/en/actions/concepts/runners/about-self-hosted-runners), which let you run workflows on your own infrastructure instead of GitHub’s hosted servers.
+This is especially useful for:

+- Running on custom hardware, including Arm64-based systems (e.g., Google Axion virtual machine), to optimize performance and ensure architecture-specific compatibility.
+- Private network access, allowing secure interaction with internal services or databases.
+- Faster execution, especially for resource-intensive workflows, by using dedicated or high-performance machines.

+Self-hosted runners provide more control, flexibility, and cost-efficiency—making them ideal for advanced CI/CD pipelines and platform-specific testing.